Section 1: INTRODUCTION AND SCOPE

 Business Users: Business account registration requires additional information including company name, business address, contact person details, business type, number of employees, and intended use cases for Platform data.
 We may also collect tax identification numbers, billing addresses, and authorized representative information for subscription management and legal compliance.

-Preferences and Settings: We collect information about user preferences including notification settings, display options, search preferences, data export formats, and other customization choices that improve user experience and service personalization.
+Preferences and Settings: We collect information about user preferences including notification settings, display options, search preferences, data export formats, and other customization choices.

 2.2 Platform Usage Information